Join Me On A Scenic 16-mile Hike in Big Pine Lakes

 Big Pine Lakes – Lakes Five, Six and Seven

 More switchbacks greeted me as I made my way up to the remaining lakes from Lake Three.
 Urgh, did I mention I hate switchbacks?
-By that time I was walking so slowly, but I was determined to make it to the seven lakes.
+By that time, I was walking so slowly, but I was determined to make it to the seven lakes.
 I got to a point where Lake Five was one way and Lake Four another.
 After checking my map, I chose to go to Lake Five, then Six and Seven, and walk by Lake Four on the way back down.

-So I made it to Lake Five around 4:40 pm.
-Again, I only took a photo there, then kept on walking towards Lakes Six and Seven.
-By that time I also had enough of going uphill and really had to work on my positive self-talk to keep going.
-I kept telling myself this was the last uphill and then it’ll all be downhill for eight miles back.
-But the trail knocked that right off with a downhill on the way to Lakes Six and Seven, which meant I would have an uphill on the way back.
-I was really exhausted by that time so that really knocked my mental fortitude a bit, but I was so close to seeing those two lakes that I couldn’t just give up and turn around.
+I made it to Lake Five around 4:40 pm.
+Again, I only took a photo, and kept on walking towards Lakes Six and Seven.
+By that time, going uphill was becoming excruciating, and had to work on my positive self-talk to keep going.
+I kept telling myself this was the last uphill and then itāll all be downhill for eight miles back.
+But unfortunately, the trail knocked that right off with a downhill on the way to Lakes Six and Seven, which meant I would have an uphill on the way back.
+And that really knocked my mental fortitude a bit.
+But I was so close to seeing those two lakes that I couldnāt just give up and turn around.

 I kept pushing through and finally made it to those two lakes around 6:00 p.m.
 The sun was just setting behind the mountains on the right so it made such a magnificent landscape.
 I chilled on a rock observing the wildlife on the lake before making my way back.